What are famous photographers doing right on their websites? Or better yet, what are they doing awfully wrong despite being successful?

 Enjoy this report, and please email me at firstname.lastname@example.org or leave a comment below if you have any questions.

 I hope you find it useful!

-Web-designer & writer here at ForegroundWeb
+Web-designer for photographers & writer here at ForegroundWeb

 Many photographers are successful despite having horrible websites.